niteshkumar144/aztec-setup/README.md

 ---

-## 🙏 Made with ❤️ by Nitesh Kumar
+## 🙏 Made with ❤️ by Nitesh Kumawat

 If this helped, star the repo ⭐ and share with the community.

-Happy Sequencing! 🚀✨
+Thank You ❤️ & Jai Hind Vande Matram! 🇮🇳